buy thailand property remotelyremote property purchase thailandpower of attorney thailandphuket property abroad

 Track record.
 Have they completed remote purchases successfully?
 Ask for references or case examples.

 Commission structure.
 Understand who pays and how much.
-MORE Group charges 0% to buyers — meaning you receive full agent services at no direct cost.
+MORE Group charges 0% to buyers, meaning you receive full agent services at no direct cost.

-Step 2: Virtual Property Tour
+What Should You Know About Step 2: Virtual Property Tour?

 Live video walkthrough.
 Your agent (or the current owner for resale) conducts a live video call tour of the unit.
 Walk through every room, check finishes, test windows, look at storage, assess natural light at different times of day.